• Skip to primary navigation

 Halloween silly restaurant review

 On our arrival at the restaurant, a Jabberwocky greeted us and took us to our table, which was in a large cavernous room with a tastefully scrawled pentagram on the floor.
-There’s no electricity so all lighting is provided by candlelight which made it difficult impossible for us to take freakin' awesome Instagrammable pics.
-There's also no WiFi and our phone signal didn't extend as far as this demonic dimension so all our social media plans went out the window (which was actually made of sacrificial human bones).
-Speaking of bones, the cutlery is beautiful and hard-carved from yes, you guessed it, human bones so someone has spent a painstakingly long time, probably while tourturing a victim, to make these incredible knives and forks (this is what happens to you if you forget your wallet, and no, they don't take American Express)!
+There’s no electricity so all lighting is provided by candlelight which made it difficult impossible for us to take freakin’ awesome Instagrammable pics.
+There’s also no WiFi and our phone signal didn’t extend as far as this demonic reakm so all our social media plans went out the window (which was actually made of sacrificial human bones).
+Speaking of bones, the cutlery is beautiful and hard-carved from yes, you guessed it, human bones so someone has spent a painstakingly long time making incredible knives and forks.
+We noted that some of the crockery on other doner’s tables was actually human skulls (this is what happens to you if you forget your wallet, and no, they don’t take American Express)!

-They had 3 menus available when we visited, a market menu, A la carte and a large black heavily bound tome with no name, which, when I opened it, sucked the last gasps of life out of the old couple sitting opposite us so we decided to put that one back and settled for the A la carte instead, which is heavily focused on Caribbean cuisine, bizarrely.
-We weren't tempted so decided to stick with the more traditional hellish dishes.
-For any vegans reading, they do sell seitan but that's about the only thing you'll be able to eat, and chances are that if you identify yourself as a vegan you'll probably end up on the menu yourself.
+They had 3 menus available on our visit: A la carte, a market menu, and a large black heavily bound tome with no name, which, when I opened it, sucked the last gasps of life out of the old couple sitting opposite us so we decided to put that one back and settled for the A la carte instead, which is heavily focused on Caribbean cuisine, for some presumably nefarious reason.
+We weren’t tempted by any of those dishes though so decided to stick with the more traditional ones you may find in hell itself.
+For any vegans reading, they do have seitan but that’s about the only thing you’ll be able to eat, and chances are that if you identify yourself as a vegan you’ll probably end up on the menu yourself.

 Halloween silly restaurant review

 But enough about the drinks, we were here for the food (if you could call it that!).
-Termed “ghoulish gastro” by Jay Rayner and described as "the finest necrophagic canteen in the underworld" by the late great A.A.
-Gill - actually, I'm sure he was having a meal with a boisterous bandersnatch just a few tables away, but anyway...
+Termed “ghoulish gastro” by Jay Rayner and described as “the finest necrophagic canteen in the underworld” by the late great A.A.
+Gill – actually, I’m sure he was having a meal with a boisterous Bandersnatch just a few tables away, but I digress…

-Our first course was eyeball of newt soup with pickled souls, old nag shavings and essence of hate (£6.66).
-This came with a bowl of buttered cloven hooves on the side as they’d ran out of bread.
-The stench was horrendous but we were both very hungry so we dug in but it was all petty disgusting so we probably deserve an Olympic medal for finishing (I hate seeing food go to waste, even if it's literally rotten).
+Our first courses were: ‘eyeball of newt soup with pickled souls, old nag shavings and essence of hate’ (£6.66).
+This came with a bowl of buttered cloven hooves on the side as they’d run out of bread.
+The stench was horrendous but we were both very hungry so we dug in but it was all petty disgusting so we probably deserve an Olympic medal for finishing (I hate seeing food go to waste, even if it’s literally rotten).

 Halloween silly restaurant review

-We then shared a main which was called simply “PURE EVIL with micro herbs and truffle oil” (£6.66).
-This was a mix of maggots, fetid flesh, some delightful micro herbs and a pungent truffle oil.
+Our first main course was ‘PURE EVIL with micro herbs and truffle oil’ (£6.66).
+This was a mix of maggots, fetid flesh, some delightful micro herbs and pungent truffle oil.
 There were at least three human digits in the mix, including a wedding ring which we almost choked on.
-It’s hard to describe the taste of pure evil but if I was to describe a dish as “pure evil” then yes, this was probably it but chef should go easy on the salt next time.
-Thankfully the truffle oil masked most of the ungodly taste but it lingered in our mouths for so long after eating that we thought about ordering a beer to flush the taste away but they only sold Heineken so we gave that a miss.
+It’s hard to describe the taste of pure evil but if I were to describe a dish as ‘pure evil’ then yes, this was probably it, but chef should go easy on the salt next time.
+Thankfully the truffle oil masked most of the ungodly taste but it lingered in our mouths for so long after eating that we thought about ordering a beer to flush the taste away but they only sold Heineken so we obviously gave that a miss.

-After our second course we could hear much wailing and gnashing of teeth from outside the restaurant but that didn't deter us, we stayed for dessert.
+After our second course, we could hear much wailing and gnashing of teeth from outside the restaurant but that didn’t deter us, we actually stayed for dessert.

-Once again we shared a dish, this time, a blood orangeman sorbet with tortured soul juice and macarons with a sprinkling of Elk Grove Ash (£6.66).
-This again was pretty vile and we struggled to finish it without vomiting.
+This time we shared a dish, a ‘blood orange sorbet with tortured soul juice, macarons and a sprinkling of Elk Grove Ash’ (£6.66).
+The sorbet was made with actual blood, it was incredibly vile and we struggled to finish it without vomiting.

 The lowest point of the night, however, was yet to come - to finish our meal I asked for a macchiato and was brought an espresso instead, which was utterly terrifying.